Doctoral Programs in Computational Science and Engineering

 - Students admitted to the program will be required to supply official transcripts.
 Discrepancies between unofficial and official transcripts may result in the revocation of the admission offer.

-- Statement of objectives (limited to approximately one page);
+- Statement of objectives (limited to approximately one page) and responses to department-specific prompts for Dept-CSE PhD applicants;

 - Resume or CV, uploaded in PDF format;